hamburger

 • Black Money affects the financial system of a country.
 The central bank can’t control the Money Supply in the economy, which leads to higher inflation.
 As a result, the value of currency decreases.

 • Black Money is used for illegal activities such as narcotics, drug dealing, and other illegal activities.
+Government loses a significant amount in the form of taxes.

 • Black Money also results in an increase in real estate prices and affects the credibility of a country in a negative way.

-Government Measures to Control Black Money in India
+Measures to Control Black Money

 The government has taken actions to restrict the generation and flow of Black Money.
 They are mentioned below.